Your Mama Don't Dance: Overview

-This song, whose refrain and first verse is done in a blues format, deals with the 1950s and 1960s lifestyle concerning the generation gap, where the parents oppose the Rock and Roll Revolution of the younger generation, which includes the rebelliousness against the old society that monitors curfews on dating; as well as being arrested for making love with a girl in the back seat of a car during a drive-in movie, which happens during the bridge section of the song.
+This song, whose refrain and first verse is done in a blues format, deals with the 1950s and 1960s lifestyle concerning the generation gap, where the parents oppose the Rock and Roll Revolution of the younger generation, which includes the rebelliousness against the old society that monitors curfews on dating; as well as being arrested for having sex with a girl in the back seat of a car during a drive-in movie, which happens during the bridge section of the song.

-When released as a single, it was the duo's biggest hit as well as their only Gold single.
+When released as a single, it was the duo's biggest hit as well as their only gold single.

-"Your Mama Don't Dance" was covered in 1973 by Australian band the Bootleg Family Band, which made the top 5 in Australia.
+"Your Mama Don't Dance" was covered in 1973 by the Australian band The Bootleg Family Band, which made the top 5 in Australia.
 It was also covered in 1985 by the rock band Y&T.

 Elvis Presley included the song in a medley of rock n' roll songs on his 1974 album Elvis Recorded Live on Stage in Memphis.

 Poison cover

-In 1988, the glam metal band Poison recorded a cover of "Your Mama Don't Dance."
-It appeared as the ninth track on their second album Open Up and Say...Ahh! by Capitol Records and was released as the album's fourth single.
-The Poison version reached number 10 on the Billboard Hot 100 and number 39 on the Mainstream rock charts and has since gone Gold in the US.
-The song also charted at number 21 on the Australian charts and number 13 on the UK Singles chart.
+The glam metal band Poison released a cover of "Your Mama Don't Dance" in 1989.
+It appeared as the ninth track on their second album, Open Up and Say...
+Ahh!, and was released as the album's fourth single.
+The Poison version reached number 10 on the US Billboard Hot 100 and number 39 on the Billboard Album Rock Tracks chart.
+It has since been certified gold in the US.
+The song also charted at number 21 on the Australian ARIA Singles Chart and number 13 on the UK Singles Chart.
 The single's B-side is "Tearin' Down the Walls".

 Critical reception

 Cash Box said "Take a classic Loggins & Messina rock/blues song, and play.
 It’s an instant hit."
 Reviewer of Record Mirror was disappointed by this single.
 He found it ″completely naff″ when contrasted with "Every Rose Has Its Thorn", the band's previous ″quite listenable hit″.
 Jerry Smith from British music newspaper Music Week also expressed an opinion that this "ordinary slice of good-time rock'n'roll" is "highly unlikely to enhance their reputation as wild, heavy rockers".
-Pan-European magazine Music & Media described the song as "energetic version" of traditional 12 -bar with a vague doo-wisp edge.
+Pan-European magazine Music & Media described the song as "energetic version" of traditional 12 -bar with a vague doo-wop edge.
 In 2017, Billboard and OC Weekly ranked the song number six and number five, respectively, on their lists of the 10 greatest Poison songs.

-Albums

-"Your Mama Don't Dance" is on the following albums: